ajay197/Statistical_Analysis_Using_Gretl/Salary_prediction_using_regression/Explaination.md

 # Regression Model

-Regression Model has been prepared by using Gretl Analysis Tool.
+Regression Model has been prepared by using <b>Gretl Analysis Tool</b>.

 Using this regression model, Salary has been predicted w.r.t.
 Experience in years.